 If a student receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
 On the student's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
 After a student has received a five-school-day suspension, the student may only receive two (2) more coaching sessions.
 On the seventh coaching session, the student may be terminated from the school.
 If a behavior is sufficiently severe or repeated, a student may be terminated without notice.
-If a behavior is sufficiently severe or repeated, a student may be terminated without notice as a coachable violation.
+If a behavior is sufficiently severe or repeated, a student without notice, even if the behavior is listed as a coachable violation.